 The Corporation will recognize the fair value of a future Asset Retirement Obligation ("ARO") as a liability in the period in which it incurs a legal obligation associated with the retirement of tangible long-lived assets that result from the acquisition, construction, development, and/or normal use of the assets.
-The Corporation will concurrently recognize a corresponding increase in the carrying amount of the related long-lived asset that is depreciated over the remaining life of the asset.
+The Corporation concurrently recognizes a corresponding increase in the carrying amount of the related long-lived asset that is depreciated over the remaining life of the asset.

-The fair value of the ARO is to be estimated using the expected cash flow approach that reflects a range of possible outcomes discounted at a credit-adjusted risk-free interest rate.
+The fair value of an ARO is estimated using the expected cash flow approach that reflects a range of possible outcomes discounted at a credit-adjusted risk-free interest rate.
 Subsequent to the initial measurement, the ARO will be adjusted at the end of each period to reflect the passage of time and changes in the estimated future cash flows underlying the obligation.

-Changes in the obligation due to the passage of time are to be recognized in earnings as an operating expense using the effective interest method.
+Changes in the obligation due to the passage of time are to be recognized as an operating expense or regulatory asset using the effective interest method.
 Changes in the obligation due to changes in estimated cash flows are to be recognized as an adjustment of the carrying amount of the related long-lived asset that is depreciated over the remaining life of the asset.

-As the fair value of future removal and site restoration costs for the Corporation's natural gas transmission and distribution systems are not currently determinable as they will be used in perpetuity, the Corporation has not recognized an ARO as at December 31, 2023 and 2022.
-For regulated operations there is a reasonable expectation that asset retirement costs would be recoverable through future rates.
+As the fair value of future removal and site restoration costs for the Corporation's natural gas transmission and distribution systems are not currently determinable, the Corporation has not recognized an ARO as at December 31, 2024 and 2023.
+There is a reasonable expectation that asset retirement costs would be recoverable through future rates.